WheresJaime/WheresJaime/README.md

 **Use**

 This code is licensed under MIT, so feel free to use it for your own projects, like pressuring your absentee representatives into talking to their constituents.

-Right now this program needs to run on a cron job (2, actually, one to check for opt-out DMs and new posts to reply to (`arg = 0`), and one to post the regular updates (`arg = 1`)).
+This code is currently built around a cron job as an AWS Lambda function.
+It pulls the cache file from an AWS S3 server.
+Set those up, add your `OAuth.xml` file with pertinent info (described at the top of the Bot class `__init__` method), change the bucket name in `main()` in `bot.py` (as well as the target account and strings), and configure your cron job.

+The handy `deploy.py` file can be used to package the Lambda function for upload.
+In the future the upload (and versioning) will also be automated.

+Sometime in the distant future, I may add in a setup script to help configure for other use.
+Right now you have to do it manually.
+Sorry.

 **Modes**